BjarniRunar/python-mailfile/README.md

    * Python 2.7
    * cryptography

-If you want to mount your IFAP using FUSE, you also need:
+If you want to mount your Mailfile using FUSE, you also need:

    * fusepy